andreybondarb/BERT-sentiment-analysis-flask-web-app/README.md

 ##### The 'rubert-base-cased' model was used for fine-tuning with russian comments scraped from mobile phone reviews site.

+`You can follow this link to try it - https://4eca02489f28.ngrok.io/`

 ##### Instructions to begin:

 ##### If you want to follow with docker use this part of instruction: